open-xml-templating/docxtemplater/readme.md

 - [x] Problems with accents -> No more issue with accents in outputFile
 - [x] Problems with the filenames -> Fixed, using Downloadify.js and method **download**
 - [ ] Incompatibility with IE: Error : SCRIPT5022: End of stream reached (stream length = 14578, asked index = 18431).
 Corrupted zip ?
-- [ ] Refactor: create an `ImgManager class`.
+- [x] Refactor: create an `ImgManager class`.
 Responsibility: retrieve images, changing images, on a file based view
 - [ ] Refactor: create a `BracketFinder class`, which will be a subclass used by XmlTemplater
+- [x] Change signature of loadDoc function

 jszip-load.js, Ligne 82 Caractère 13 -> Getting binary data with IE 7+ doesn't seem to work, two ways: